A guide to managing unscheduled absence

 The 2015-16 State of the Service Report shows that there is variation between agencies of different sizes.
 Large agencies tend to have higher unscheduled absence rates compared to medium or small agencies.

 |Average 2015-16 leave rates||Minimum rate||Maximum rate||Average 2014-15 leave rates|

-A review of the data shows that 68 per cent of unscheduled absence across the APS is supported by a medical certificate.
+A review of the APSC data shows that 68 per cent of unscheduled absence within the APSC is supported by a medical certificate.
 This includes a large amount of leave taken by a relatively small group of employees.
-However, the data also identifies a complex, but clear relationship between employee engagement and absence.
-The 2016 APS Employee Census data suggests that employees with higher engagement levels take fewer days of sick and carer's leave.
+The 2016 APS Employee Census data also suggests that employees with higher engagement levels take fewer days of sick and carer's leave.
 This is supported by industry research that provides links between an engaged workforce and its impact on unscheduled absence.

 Agencies are able to influence employee engagement by developing strong leaders, effective workplace operations and by offering some degree of autonomy in the workplace.
 Good attendance and productive performance is fundamental to workforce capacity.
 It needs to be addressed in a systemic way, with everyone on board.

 Managers also have significant impact on the culture of an agency.
 This toolkit aims to build employee engagement and support a positive, high performance culture.
 It focusses on what is best practice when it comes to managing short term, reoccurring or long term unscheduled absences, and includes:

 - a guide for managers facing different situations related to unscheduled absence

 - a suite of resources including examples of good practice happening within the APS.